chrisotto6/cps212/README.md

 total wholesale value of the inventory total retail value of the inventory total quantity of all items in the inventory

+## Week 9/10
+Write a Circle class that has the following member variables:

+* radius: a double
+* pi: a double initialized with the value of 3.14159

+The class shall have the following member functions:

+* Default Constructor: a default constructor which sets radius to 0.0
+* Constructor: accepts the radius of the circle as an argument
+* setRadius: a mutator function for the radius variable
+* getRadius: an accessor function for the radius variable
+* getArea: returns the area of the circle which is calculated as area = pi * radius * radius
+* getDiameter: returns the diameter of the circle which is calculated as diameter = radius * 2
+* getCircumference: returns the circumference of the circle which is calculated as circumference = 2 * pi * radius

+Write a program with driver, implementation, and specification files which demonstrates the Circle class by asking the user for the circle's radius, creating a Circle object, and then reporting the circle's area, diameter, and circumference.

+The specification file will contain declarations for the member variables and prototypes for the member functions.
+The implementation file will contain the fully defined member functions and constructors.